Neural Topic Models with Survival Supervision: Jointly Predicting Time-to-Event Outcomes and Learning How Clinical Features Relate: Neural Survival-Supervised Topic Models

 We first need a neural net formulation of LDA.
-We can use the \textsc{scholar} framework by \citet{card.2018.scholar}.
+We can use the \textsc{scholar} framework by \citet{card2018neural}.
 Card et al.~do not explicitly consider survival analysis in their setup although they mention that predicting different kinds of real-valued outputs can be incorporated by using different label networks.
 We use their same setup and have the final label network perform survival analysis.
 We give an overview of \textsc{scholar} before explaining our choice of label network.
+Note that for clarity of presentation, we present a slightly simplified version of \textsc{scholar}.